jonathandewitt-dev/game-db/README.md

 - Add .editorconfig support
 - Add Docker-in-Docker support

-You can find the original documentation from vscode-remote-try-node below...
+You can find the original documentation from vscode-remote-try-node below.
+But, before you try to use these VSCode-specific features, run the `./initvscode.sh` script to create the necessary config files.

 ---